Yagth/AddisHouseRental/README.md

-# A website to rent and track rented houses
+# A website to rent and browse houses

-## Start up the database as follows
+## Set up the database as follows

 Step 1: Start apache server and go to http://localhost:8080/phpmyadmin